-The Division uses a variety of communication tools to perform its mission, including printed and electronic publications, the Council's website, social media platforms, video, public meetings, and press releases that are posted as blogs on the website and then linked to the news media and other interested parties via email and social media.
+The Division uses a variety of communication tools to perform its mission, including printed and electronic publications, the Council's website, social media platforms, video, public meetings, and press releases that are posted as news items on the website, and then linked to the news media and other interested parties via email and social media.

 The Council's website, www.nwcouncil.org, functions as the hub of its outreach efforts and public information strategy.
-The website, which was revised and given a new look in 2013 and 2014, contains myriad documents, publications, data bases, and other forms of information.
-Included on the site are the current versions of the Northwest Power Plan (www.nwcouncil.org/energy/powerplan/6/default.htm) and the 2014 Columbia River Basin Fish and Wildlife Program (http://www.nwcouncil.org/fw/program/2014-12/program/), as well as press releases,

-Council white papers, official public comment on Council products, PowerPoint presentations, videos, Council newsletters, and links to the Council's social media platforms.
+The website, which was revised and given a new look in 2013 and 2014, contains myriad documents, publications, databases, and other forms of information.
+Included on the site are the current versions of the Northwest Power Plan and the 2014 Columbia River Basin Fish and Wildlife Program, as well as press releases, Council white papers, official public comment on Council products, PowerPoint presentations, videos, Council newsletters, and links to the Council's social media platforms.

 Social media are used increasingly by the Council to communicate with the public.
-These include Facebook (www.facebook.com/nwcouncil), Twitter (@nwcouncil), and the Council's blog, which is posted to our Facebook page and the Council website.
-The Council also maintains a Flickr account to share photos and an Instagram account to allow people to post their own photos from around the Columbia River Basin.
+These include Facebook, Twitter, and LinkedIn, all of which are highlighted on the Council's News page.
+The Council also maintains Flickr and Instagram accounts to showcase and invite photos from around the Columbia River Basin.

-The monthly Council Spotlight (http://www.nwcouncil.org/news/newsletters/) includes news about the monthly Council meetings and links to posts on the Council blog (http://www.nwcouncil.org/news/blog/).
+The monthly Council Spotlight newsletter includes news about the monthly Council meetings and links to posts on the website.